EttusResearch/uhd/host/docs/build.rst

 On Windows, cmake does not have the advantage of pkg-config, so we must manually tell cmake how to locate the LibUSB header and lib.

-From the cmake gui, select "Advanded View":
+* From the cmake gui, select "Advanded View"
 * Set LIBUSB_INCLUDE_DIR to the directory with "libusb.h".
 * Set LIBUSB_LIBRARIES to the full path for "libusb-1.0.lib".

+  * Recommend the static libusb-1.0.lib to simplify runtime dependencies.

-Then check the boxes to enable USRP1 support, click configure and generate.
+* Check the box to enable USB support, click configure and generate.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Build the project in MSVC